Install locally on minikube

 kubectl get all -n materialize-environment

-Wait for the components to be in the
+Wait for the components to be ready and in the

 Running